- Check the Loading Speed

 A web application firewall (WAF) should be there for sure.
 Between your website server and the data connection, the web application firewall reads all the data to fortify your website against threats.

 Most WAFs nowadays come with a plug-and-play service and are cloud-based.
-All the traffic of your website comes through the gateway of the cloud service, as a result of which all attempts to corrupt or hack your website get obstructed.
+All the traffic to your website comes through the gateway of the cloud service, as a result of which all attempts to corrupt or hack your website get obstructed.

 Tool to enable firewall